Desailly hopes Marseille suspension is not the end for Evra

 "From the moment that you are inside a football arena you are talking about football, from the fans that are doing their crazy things sometimes, and eventually the players that have to be an example.

-"Then you have your own judgement about that, so now we'll leave it for the French Federation and eventually UEFA to decide what it's about.
+"Then you have your own judgment about that, so now we'll leave it for the French Federation and eventually UEFA to decide what it's about.

 "Everyone knows you should try and keep your nerves, but I'm very sad because he has had a great career and I would not like him to finish like this.